musapkahraman/battleship/README.md

 # Battleship

-Battleship is a 2D multiplayer game that uses [Colyseus](https://github.com/colyseus) to communicate with the server.
+Battleship is a turn-based multiplayer game that uses [Colyseus](https://github.com/colyseus) plugin to employ a client-server architecture.

 Client code is written in C# to make use of the Unity game engine.

 Server code is written in TypeScript.

+You can [play](https://muk.itch.io/battleship) this game.

-### About the game
+### Gameplay

 Battleship game with another variant of rules.